- Obama military downsizing leaves U.S. too weak to counter global threats, panel finds

 Right when it looked as though the LPGA Tour would suffer irreparable harm from the economic downturn, Commissioner Mike Whan delivered a schedule of 27 tournaments worth $47 million in prize money that signals a strong recovery.

 Along with the new tournaments, Whan said the North American events will get live television coverage on the Golf Channel on the weekend, instead of being shown on tape delay.
-That led to complaints for its fan base that it didn't know when to watch.
+That led to complaints from its fan base that it didn't know when to watch.

 Another big improvement is the flow of the schedule.